GregNewby/JavaCustomersAppointments/README.md

 This application allows you to manage current appointments and customers with the capability to add, modify and delete.
 The application has language capabilities for english and french.

+Full-stack java application that retrieves and displays appointments for employees held within a MySQL database.
+User must first sign in to their portal using their employee login and password then the application will display if there is a meeting with a customer within the next fifteen minutes or not.
+The employee can then navigate through the GUI to perform CRUD operations on his appointments and customers.
+The application uses three different local options and offers language modifications as well.

 @author Greg Newby gnewby1@wgu.edu 9/15/20+version
 6/28/21